Auriflanos/Rocketlaunch_bootcamp_Challenge2.2/readme.md

 ## Short introduction and Experience report
 This is a challenge for the Rocketseat Full Stack dev bootcamp.
-It starts the student on HTML and CSS as well, and, for me, it was an exciting opportunity to try new things going bayond what the course requested.
+It starts the student on HTML and CSS as well, and, for me, it was an exciting opportunity to try new things going beyond what the course requested.
 So I added a loop movie on background as well as a new page to tell technologies, instead of a solid color background and div listing content on technologies on same page.